-1. Remember when…?
+- Remember when…?
 Help your child recall the situation.

-5. Was that the best way to handle the situation?
+- Was that the best way to handle the situation?

-10. Discuss consequences.
+- Repair (Have your child apologize, make amends etc., if necessary).
+Also, discuss consequences if necessary.
 (Make sure to reduce consequences if your child has put good effort into participating in the Review).